 ## Three-Fix Threshold

-**Architectural problem indicators** -- signals the bug is structural, not a surface fix:
+**Architectural problem indicators** -- signals the bug is structural, not a surface fix: each fix reveals unexpected shared state or coupling; fixes require massive refactoring to implement correctly; each fix creates new symptoms elsewhere in the system.

-**No root cause found:** If investigation is exhausted without a clear root cause, say so explicitly.
+**No root cause found:** if investigation is exhausted without a clear root cause, say so explicitly.
 Document what was checked, what was ruled out, and what instrumentation to add for next occurrence.
 An honest "unknown" with good diagnostics beats a fabricated cause.

 ## Escalation: Competing Hypotheses